averypelle/config/README.md

-# Config
+# Avery's Shell Config

-This repo contains configurations that should be put into your home directory
+This repo contains my default shell configuration.
+It exists so that I can easily replicate my preferences onto a new system and keep computers in sync.
+These files belong in your home directory.

 ## Dependencies